Make Existing Word Documents Accessible

 Accessible Links

 Accessible links use descriptive link text in place of bare URLs.
-Unfortunately, the Word Check Accessibility tool does not check for accessible links.
+Write links to ensure they are unique and descriptive and use the built-in link tool to create hyperlinks.
+Unfortunately, the Word Accessibility Assistant does not check for accessible links.
 Manually review your links to ensure they are unique and descriptive.
 Use Word’s default style of dark cyan and underline for link text.

 Who benefits from accessible links